addy-dclxvi/almighty-dotfiles/README.md

 ## Introduction
 A collection of configs to be placed in the users home directory usually prefixed with a period, hence the name dotfiles.
-This repo is actually intended for my personal backup, but everyone are welcome to use these resources.
+This repo is actually intended for my personal backup, but everyone are welcome to use these resources. <br />
 Designed for **Arch Linux**, but can also works for another distro.

 ## Preview
 **A Change of Seasons** <br />